 28. On account of their high power density, lithium-ion cells can get very hot.
 In order to prevent any damage, conventional cells automatically reduce their output as soon as temperatures of 55–60 degrees Celsius are reached.

 29. However, the cells in Bosch’s battery are made of sterner stuff.
-They still deliver full output at temperatures up to 75 degrees, without any reduction in service life.
+They work at temperatures up to 75 degrees.

 30. Thanks to their greater tolerance to heat, the Bosch cells require a less complex cooling method.

 31. In concrete terms, this means that the Bosch battery gets by without an active cooling system based on either liquid or air as a coolant.

 32. Instead, it makes use of what’s known as passive cooling, which exploits heat sinks in the immediate vicinity of wherever the battery is installed, thereby ensuring a sufficient dissipation of heat during and after battery operation.